A deep rooted issue

 The status of women in data

 As Le Wagon launches its new Data Science bootcamp, we look to bring our same gender parity efforts to the data community.
-In 2019, Burtch Works recruitment agency found that just 17% of data scientists are women.
-The inequality issue begins in university and increases with specialization, according to a recent study conducted by BCG.
+In 2020, Burtch Works recruitment agency found that just 18% of data scientists are women

 Working together for change

 To combat these discouraging figures and encourage women in all stages of their careers, groups such as Women in Machine Learning and Data Science (WiMLDS)

 work tirelessly to promote women in the field through talks, events, hackathons, and workshops.